 The province of Girona has always been renowned for its cuisine, and for the last few decades, for its wines as well.
 And the best way to discover the world of Empordà wine and the area where it is grown is to go on a wine tour of the Costa Brava, following the D.O.
 Empordà Wine Route.
-With an area of 2,000 hectares of vineyards grouping together in 43 wineries, 30 of which offer wine tourism experiences, the destination enables visitors to immerse themselves in the universe of wine, terroir, tramontana wind and countryside.
+With an area of 2,000 hectares of vineyards grouping together in 51 wineries, 31 of which offer wine tourism experiences, the destination enables visitors to immerse themselves in the universe of wine, terroir, tramontana wind and countryside.

 Few places can rival the Empordà in producing varieties with such authentic, distinctive flavours and which are so worth discovering and tasting through wine tourism.
-For the last seven years, the Vívid festival has taken place every April, making it the month for wine tourism experiences throughout the Costa Brava.
+Like every year, the Vívid festival will be taking place in April, making it the month for wine tourism experiences throughout the Costa Brava, celebrating its eighth edition this year.